Newport-Bristol Arts & Culture Experience

 Head over the Mount Hope Bridge to Newport and if you like cars, check out one or both of the area’s automotive museums: The Audrain in Newport and the Newport Car Museum in Portsmouth.
 And if you’re a fan of grand architecture and opulence, a visit to Marble House is a must.
 For the ultimate Newport experience, you really need to get on the water.
 Take a daytime boat tour or sunset cruise with Coastal Queen Cruises and see the “city by the sea” from an entirely different point of view, or take a fun and informative guided tour of Newport with Experience Rhode Island Tours.

-Breakfast options in the area include Custom Coffee House (enjoy a free coffee tasting on Saturdays from 1-3 PM) and Cru Café.
+Breakfast options in the area include Custom Coffee House and Cru Café.
 Try Flat Waves Food Shack for "Cali-Mexi-Fusion", or Boru Noodle Bar, for a fast, casual ramen-inspired experience.
 The Fifth Element offers rustic industrial décor, intriguing cocktails with names like Mexican Short Rib and The Thinker, and an inventive menu with something for everyone.
 For an upscale, contemporary culinary experience with a side of history, go to the “oldest operating restaurant in the U.S.” and 10th oldest in the world: White Horse Tavern (1673).

 If you’ve got an extra day, it is so worth it to take the ferry to Block Island.
 Wander the town of New Shoreham with its Victorian-era hotels, stroll the beaches or greenways, rent a bike and do the Block Island Bicycle Tour, or just pick a spot to eat, drink and soak in the view of the ocean.
 Block Island Oyster Bar & Grill is a great lunch spot.
 And as you make your way around, be on the lookout for the famously elusive glass floats well hidden throughout the island.